Couples Therapy

 Meaningful change takes time and practice, and regular sessions allow new patterns to take root in everyday life.

-I aim to create a calm, respectful, and steady space where both partners feel safe enough to speak honestly, even when conversations feel difficult.
+I aim to create a calm, respectful, and steady space where both partners feel safe enough to speak honestly, even when conversations are difficult.

-My work draws from research-based approaches such as Gottman Couples Therapy along with mindfulness-based and heart-centered perspectives, including Nonviolent Communication, Internal Family Systems, and contemplative traditions from Yoga and Buddhist psychology.
+My work draws from research-based approaches such as Gottman Couples Therapy, along with mindfulness-based and heart-centred perspectives including Nonviolent Communication, Internal Family Systems, and contemplative traditions from Yoga and Buddhist psychology.
 Rather than following a rigid method, I adapt the work to what each couple needs.

-At the heart of this process is helping both partners recognize the patterns they get caught in and take responsibility for their own responses.
-As awareness grows and reactivity reduces, couples often find new ways of listening, responding, and reconnecting with each other.
+At the heart of the process is helping both partners recognise the patterns they become caught in and take responsibility for their own responses.
+As awareness grows and reactivity settles, couples often begin to find new ways of listening, responding, and reconnecting with one another.

 My role is not to take sides, but to help both partners see what keeps them stuck and develop healthier ways of relating.